gboudreau/LEAF_Carwings_EasyAccess/README.md

 2. Change the country as necessary.

-3. Enter your Nissan Connect username (email address) and password.
+3. Enter your Nissan Connect username and password.

 4. If you can't use the openssl_encrypt() function (very unlikely), you will need to change `$encrypt_using_webservice` to `TRUE`. **WARNING!** This will use a remote web service to encrypt your password.